Misogyny in ice hockey: Ice Girls

 Several NHL teams have come under criticism for the use of cheerleading teams known as Ice Girls, consisting of young women wearing revealing uniforms.
 The practice has been criticised as objectifying and for poor working conditions faced by the women.

 The first Ice Girls squad had been introduced by the New York Islanders in the 2001–02 season.
 In 2007, the New York Rangers stopped using Ice Girls after a lawsuit by a former Ice Girl accusing team officials of sexual harassment.
-In 2014, the Philadelphia Flyers temporarily stopped the practice after complaints of poor working conditions, including having to work outdoors in sub-zero temperature in shorts and being forced to spend hundreds of dollars a month out of their own pocket on cosmetics.
+In 2014, the Philadelphia Flyers temporarily stopped the practice after complaints of poor working conditions, including having to work outdoors in sub-zero temperatures in shorts and being forced to spend hundreds of dollars a month out of their own pocket on cosmetics.
 The Flyers re-introduced the squads after the replacement ice-cleaning workers were booed by fans.
-Later in 2014, the San José Sharks introduced Ice Girl squads, despite a fan petition gathering hundreds of signatures.
+Later in 2014, the San Jose Sharks introduced Ice Girl squads, despite a fan petition gathering hundreds of signatures.
 In 2015, the Islanders stopped the practice after changing arenas.

 Multiple NHL teams have defended the practice, with the Colorado Avalanche stating in 2014 that "It's what every college in the country does.
 It's what every NBA team in the country does.
 It's what every lacrosse team in the country does."

 NHL relations with women's hockey

 The league has received criticism for exhibiting a lack of initiative to support professional women's hockey on a more than superficial level.
-In 2019, the league donated only $100, 000 to the NWHL, despite the average NHL team making a $25 million profit that year, and has owned a trademark for the name "Women's National Hockey League (WNHL)" since at least 2012 without making any moves to create such a league.
+In 2019, the league donated only $100,000 to the NWHL, despite the average NHL team making a $25 million profit that year, and has owned a trademark for the name "Women's National Hockey League" (WNHL) since at least 2012 without making any moves to create such a league.
 After the collapse of the Canadian Women's Hockey League (CWHL), both the Buffalo Sabres and New Jersey Devils severed their affiliations with the local National Women's Hockey League (NWHL) teams.
 The league did, however, contribute some money to helping the CWHL pay off its debts.

 A couple of weeks before the 2015 NHL Winter Classic, the NHL announced that a showcase game between the Canadian Women's Hockey League's Candiennes de Montréal, and the National Women's Hockey League's, the Boston Pride, would be held before the event.
 The game was marked by several controversies, including potentially sub-standard ice as the game was held directly after the NHL's teams' practice, a lack of publicity, and no broadcasting or streaming options available for fans to watch the games.